 The sixteen year-old aspiring model Jesse arrives in Los Angeles expecting to be a successful model.
 The aspirant photographer Dean takes photos for her portfolio and dates her.
 Jesse befriends the lesbian makeup artist Ruby and then the envious models Gigi and Sarah in a party.
-Meanwhile the agency considers Jesse beautiful with a "thing" that makes her different and she is sent to the professional photographer Jack.
-Jesse attracts he attention of the industry and has a successful beginning of career.
-But Ruby, Gigi and Sarah are capable to do anything to get her "thing".Written by
+Meanwhile, the agency considers Jesse beautiful with a "thing" that makes her different and she is sent to the professional photographer Jack.
+Jesse attracts the attention of the industry and experiences a successful beginning of her career.
+Ruby, Gigi and Sarah, however, will do whatever is necessary to get this "thing" for themselves.Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 21 of 30 people found this review helpful.